PolyhedralDev/Terra/CONTRIBUTING.md

 # Contributing to Terra

-First off, thank you for considering contributing to Active Admin.
-It's people like you that make Active Admin such a great tool.
+First off, thank you for considering contributing to Terra.
+It's people like you that make Terra such a great tool.

 Following these guidelines helps to effectively use the time of the developers managing and developing this open source project, making it more enjoyable for all of us.

 Terra is an open source project and we love to receive contributions from our community, you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Elasticsearch itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Terra.

 The following is a set of guidelines for contributing to Terra and its packages, which are hosted in the [PolyhedralDev Organization](https://github.com/PolyhedralDev) on GitHub.
 These are mostly guidelines, not rules.
 Use your best